tward-3/CreateParticipantFolders/README.md

 **The current functionality of this script assumes four things:**

-1- Each participant has one .fif file, and one .txt log file.
+1- Each participant has one .fif MEG file, and one .txt log file.

 2- Each participant has a unique ID that is located at the beginning of both the .fif and the log file names.